The Ultimate Guide to Level Up Your Veterinary Social Media Calendar

 Tip #3: Schedule Your Social Media Post

-Once you’ve created content for a certain holiday, you should schedule the dates.
+You should schedule the dates once you’ve created content for a certain holiday.
 This is so you don’t miss possible opportunities to post and can stay ahead of the game.

 On the flip side, Facebook allows businesses to schedule posts up to six months in advance.
-This means you can schedule accordingly for each of the pet or vet-related holidays and won’t have to figure out what to share on your page every week.
+This means you can plan accordingly for each pet or vet-related holiday and won’t have to figure out what to share on your page every week.

 Taking advantage of scheduling tools will save your clinic a lot of time.
 This means you can focus more on your practice and other digital marketing efforts.
 However, you shouldn’t schedule posts too far in advance.
 This is so you have an opportunity to tweak your editorial calendar if need be.

-We want you to succeed and create a solid online presence, so we’ve curated the top pet-related holidays just for you!
-In addition, there are specific dates targeted for dog owners and cat day ideas for feline lovers as well.
+We want you to succeed and create a solid online presence, so we’ve curated the top pet-related holidays for you!
+In addition, there are specific dates targeted at dog owners and cat day ideas for feline lovers.

 • Get a Free Veterinary